Maxplayz7566/Maxio-Uptime-Bot/readme.md

 - [Contributing](#contributing)
 - [License](#license)

-## Project Description

-Maxio Uptime Bot is a powerful Discord bot designed to help monitor and track the uptime of your servers, websites, and applications.
-Whether you’re using it for gaming servers, web services, or anything else, Maxio provides a flexible, reliable, and real-time solution for all your uptime monitoring needs.
 ## Features

 - Bot or Webhook Setup: Choose between using a standard Discord bot or set up a webhook, depending on your preference.
 Both options allow for easy integration and seamless uptime monitoring.